jdefrance7/ast-uavcan/README.md

 );
 ```

 2. Using a specific broadcast function.
 Please note that this function handles declaring and defining the static inout_transfer_id variable.
 However, this means that you cannot mix this function with the generic broadcast function for the same data types.
-Additionally, all transfers are currently given `CANARD_TRANSFER_PRIORITY_MEDIUM`.
+Additionally, all data type transfers are currently given `CANARD_TRANSFER_PRIORITY_MEDIUM`, though this can be changed in their respective functions.

 ```c
 int broadcast(NodeStatus* node_status);